What owners say

-“Please send my thanks and appreciation to Wendy and Emily!
-I am deeply grateful for all the hard work and training they have provided me.
+“Please send my thanks and appreciation to our wonderful trainer!
+I am deeply grateful for all the hard work and training she has provided me.
 It has truly helped me and family at home.

-I will be signing up for Puppy II Classes, so thank you in advance.
+I will be signing up for more, so thank you in advance.

 We value your privacy and would never spam you